deannabosschert/deannabosschert/README.md

 ### Hi there, and welcome to my resume 🙋🏼‍♀️

 I'm Deanna, a front-end webdeveloper student from the Netherlands.
-Currently in my last year of studying Communication and Multimedia Design at the Amsterdam University of Applied Sciences.
+Currently in my graduation phase of Communication and Multimedia Design at the Amsterdam University of Applied Sciences.
 Passionate about lots of things, especially tech/design-related.
 Below are a few interesting stats about my time on GitHub.
 I've also written out my experience, knowledge, skills and some personal insights.
 That's a lot of info that I'd normally just put on a print-like CV, but I thought I'd be nice to have this info collected in one place along with my projects' source code, and portfolio site.

-Visit [deannabosschert.nl](https://www.deannabosschert.nl/) for a showcase of my recent work.
+Visit [deannabosschert.nl](https://www.deannabosschert.nl/) for a showcase of my recent work.  (**note: not up-top-date** ~~and quickly hacked together~~ )

 <!--<a href="https://github.com/anuraghazra/github-readme-stats/">
   <img align="center" style="border:2px solid purple;" src="https://github-readme-stats.vercel.app/api/top-langs/?username=deannabosschert" alt="a visualisation of my most used programming languages.
 Js comes first, HTML is a close second, SCSS is third, Vue on fourth place and CSS takes fifth place." />